 The Associated Press Stylebook has an entry that says, “A gantlet is a flogging ordeal, literally or figuratively.
 A gauntlet is a glove.”
 Nexis indicates that “gauntlet” slightly edges “gantlet” in news reports discussing ordeals in the last six months, which is in line with Garner’s listing of “gauntlet” for “gantlet” at Stage 4 as well.
 Even so, Garner’s says, “Like many other trends, this one is worth resisting.”

-The challenge, then, is to decide whether the enormity of change may not be such an ordeal after all.Merrill Perlman managed copy desks across the newsroom at The New York Times, where she worked for 25 years.
+The challenge, then, is to decide whether the enormity of change may not be such an ordeal after all.Merrill Perlman managed copy desks across the newsroom at the New York Times, where she worked for twenty-five years.
 Follow her on Twitter at @meperl.